 Juniperus conferta belongs to the family Cupressaceae.
-These plants can grow up to 6-18″ tall with creeping stems as wide as 8″.
-The awl-shaped, aromatic foliage features pointed blue-green needles in groups of three.
+This plant type can grow up to 6-18″ tall with creeping stems as wide as 8″.
+The awl-shaped, aromatic foliage on branched stems features pointed blue-green needles in groups of three.

 Ground cover juniper also bears fruit.
 It produces berry-like seed cones that take on a silvery bloom upon maturity.
 The plants are sun-lovers and thrive well in medium moisture and well-drained, dry soil.
 Birds tend to enjoy munching on these berries.

-The Shore Juniper belongs to the genus Juniperus that is known for its blue-green, cascading branches.
+The Shore Juniper belongs to the genus Juniperus which is known for its blue-green, cascading branches.
 The most famous cultivars are Juniperus conferta ‘Blue Pacific’, ‘Sliver Mist’, and ‘Sunsplash’, although others like ‘Allgold’ and the subspecies ‘Schlager’ are growing in popularity.

-‘Blue Pacific’ is slightly more hardy than others, stands out for its blue-green foliage, and spreads wide as ground cover.
+‘Blue Pacific’ is slightly hardier than others, stands out for its blue-green foliage, and spreads wide as ground cover.
 Use conferta blue pacific to add accents to areas with well-drained soils.
 Conferta blue pacific is lovely punctuation in a retaining wall, too.

 ‘Silver Mist’ has a crowded, dense-growing habit and grows 16″ tall.
 It has beautiful, silvery blue-green foliage that develops a purplish cast in winters, as opposed to the blue-green of blue pacific.
 Plant it among yellow-flowering plants to offset its foliage.

-Lastly, ‘Sunsplash’ is a variegated form of Juniper ground cover that features bluish-green foliage.
+Lastly, ‘Sunsplash’ is a variegated form of Juniper ground cover that, like conferta blue pacific, features bluish-green foliage.
 What differentiates it from conferta blue pacific is its gold-yellow needles.
 The foliage remains fresh in all seasons.

 Juniperus Conferta Care

 The plant can withstand drought, erosion, and air pollution, which makes it easy to care for and maintain as a low-water option.
 Grow it in well-drained sandy soil with medium moisture and enjoy a rich, ever-green display all year.

 Light and Temperature

-Juniperus conferta requires full sun and grows well in USDA hardiness zones 6-9.
+Juniperus conferta requires full sun and grows well in USDA zone 6-9.
 The plant should be grown in a well-lit area where it can get 6 to 8 hours of full sun throughout the day.
-If growing in a different zone, pay attention to care requirements ahead.
+If you’re growing in a different zone, pay attention to care requirements ahead.